BenGale93/bengale93.github.io/_posts/2025-12-07-type-driven-design-in-python.md

 ```

 The drawback of this approach is the verbosity, which could be even worse
-without the datatclasses library.
+without the `dataclasses` library.
 This is a small price to pay, especially
 given how quickly we can write code these days.

 #### An Aside on Result an Option

-The two most widely used enums in Rust are the Result and Option types.
+The two most widely used enums in Rust are the `Result` and `Option` types.
-Functions in Rust that can go wrong return a Result rather than throw an
+Functions in Rust that can go wrong return a `Result` rather than throw an
 exception.
 This lets all callers know exactly how the function could go wrong,
 not something you can do in Python.
 Whilst this pattern is extremely useful for
 writing robust code, I would hesitate to recommend it in Python due to it not